How to defend against Account Takeovers

 The browser can then spend the time waiting for the final response from the server preloading and parsing assets, significantly improving the user experience and core web vitals.

-Early hints as significant advantages over the HTTP/2 Server Push feature which has fallen out of favour.
-Early Hints can occur before the final response and the browser can inspect its internal cache to decide whether it needs to download the hinted resource or not.
+Early hints have a significant advantage over the HTTP/2 Server Push feature, which has fallen out of favour.
+Early Hints can occur before the final response, and the browser can inspect its internal cache to decide whether it needs to download the hinted resource or not.